Securing Your Connection:

 There are some instances where you need to select your MIDI device after opening the app.
 Go to Settings - Piano.
 Select your keyboard under "Select MIDI device".

-Note, drivers cannot be downloaded for iPads and Android tablets.
+Note, drivers cannot be downloaded for iPads.

 If you are continuing to experience issues with keyboard connectivity, please email firstname.lastname@example.org.